 In the end, of course you should cut your hair to maintain healthy strands, but you can go a few more months if you’re trying to grow it out.
 During that time, Josh suggests “deep conditioners will help provide the conditioning that dry hair needs.
 John Frieda’s Frizz Ease Miraculous Recovery Deep Conditioner ($7) is a great option.
 When you can, try to refrain from heat styling and color processing (lightening, specifically).”

 Looking for more advice from your favorite celeb stylists?
-Learn the five-second trick Jen Atkin taught me for cool-girl hair.
+Learn the easy trick Jen Atkin taught me for cool-girl hair.